Visual Experience Matters: How Product Findability Affects the Sales

 Aside from typical size and color options, include category-specific and theme-based filters according to the product’s usability.
 That makes filter selection more obvious and assures the customer you know what you sell.

 There are a few simple filter improvements that can boost your conversion rates.

 - Keep your filters short.
 If there are too many options to be included, show only the most popular values and truncate the rest.

 - Make filtering obvious.
 The filters applied and the number of options available should be clearly indicated.

 - Hide non-existent filter options.
 Never deceive your customer with false expectations by simply excluding the matches that don’t exist in your product range.

 - Don’t neglect mobile filters.
 Take care of the customers who browse from mobile and help them to buy from you by adjusting the filters for effortless mobile use.

 New arrivals, Bestsellers, Discounts, Featured products

 People like to browse preselected categories as it saves their time and offers the best options.
-New arrivals, discounted items and featured product sections can tell new customer a lot about whether your product range corresponds to their shopping needs.
+New arrivals, discounted items, and featured product sections can tell the new customers a lot about whether your product range corresponds to their shopping needs.
 You need to choose the items to display carefully.
 Once a tempting offer strikes the eye of a wandering site visitor, they are most likely going to click it.
 If the offer is convincing enough, it can encourage the most indecisive customer to consider a purchase.

 There are multiple cross-selling options to drive up sales.
 The more you can implement in your store, the better.
 The most common ones are most viewed and bestseller items.